10¢ a Dance

 10¢ a Dance is the debut studio album by the Flirts, a New York-based female vocal trio formed by record producer and songwriter Bobby Orlando.
 The album was released in 1982 by "O" Records.
 In the Netherlands, it was retitled Passion.

+The single "Passion" peaked at No. 4 in Germany and Switzerland, and was later released as a double A-sided single with "Calling All Boys", peaking at No. 21 on the U.S. Billboard Dance Club Songs chart.

 Critical reception

 In a retrospective review for AllMusic, critic Alex Henderson wrote of the album, "from power pop to dance-pop, 10 Cents a Dance is about as fun-loving as it gets."